paskal/blog/content/post/2022/cagiva-raptor-125-motogymkhana-project/index.md

 Even the smallest possible size race bike is still a race bike.
 Feeling the road surface and knowing how much more speed it's capable of delivering in a matter of seconds, it was genuinely scary to ride even at 100km/h, while it was not the case at 140km/h on 750cc Honda NC750X DCT I own.
 The last time I had that feeling was when I started [jumping](/tags/skydiving/) with my current small and fast Skylark's canopy Odyssey Evo 105.

+The bike eats 6.6 litres of 98 gas per 100km and can go around 160km on a filled tank.
+Ethanol is bad for a carburettor, and because of that, I'm forced to use more expensive E5 (5% ethanol) 98 gas instead of cheaper E10 95, as a percentage of ethanol is regulated in the Netherlands.
+I would even need to dry the gas for winter storage and get more expensive Aspen 4 tact benzine into the system to keep the bike healthy.
+That's as far from the average commute motorcycle as you can get.

 [![](after-modification-2-preview.jpg)](after-modification-2.jpg)

 ## Results